cni-iisc/cni_11ty/researchHighlights/2024/Aakashsunilshedsale2024.md

 contributions to reduce bias in logistic regression due to class imbalance.
 In future, these methods will be explored in the context of deep learning models.
 The works in [7, 8, 9] have shown that robust methods can be used to improve model performance in presence of outliers and noisy labels.
-These methods will be explored in the context of robust learning in deep learning models.
+These methods will be explored in the context of robust learning in deep learning models.</p>
-1

 Experiment Sensitivity (%) Specificity (%)
 Baseline (CE) 75.48 ± 3.69 90.45 ± 3.03
 Random oversampling 76.21 ± 3.72 90.10 ± 3.06